TEAMuP-dev/HARP/model_validation/README.md

   execution only; the queue wait before a job runs is bounded separately by `--connect-timeout`, so a long queue does not trip the execution timeout.
 A per-model `process_timeout` override takes precedence.
+- **ZeroGPU models run one at a time** — `--zerogpu-workers` (default 1).
+Each concurrent GPU call reserves its declared duration, so overlapping them ties up allowance that is not being used.
+Non-ZeroGPU models still run at full `--workers` concurrency alongside, and the limit is held only around the endpoint tests, so slow restarts and connections still overlap.

 Transient "model is still loading" responses from a ZeroGPU space waking its GPU worker are retried automatically (up to `connect_timeout`), rather than